safesoftware/BestPractice/BestPracticeAuditSuggestionsAndToDoList.md

 Suggestions and reports still to do.

+## Server Implementation ##

+- Convert Writer to a FeatureWriter transformer
+- Make output file name related to datetime (to make it unique)
+- Add an Emailer transformer to email the report back to the user
+- Make a webhook(?) for GitHub to trigger upload of updated transformers to Server

 ## Report Structure ##

 Ways to improve the layout and structure of the HTML report